sajeevmayandi/kafka-demo/README.md

 e.g.   python3.8 generate.py  csv/dummy.txt 200

+# Test Automation:
+ 1) Edit test.ini with all the configuration parameter that is applicable to your environment.
+Its self explanatory.
+All the parameters are mandatory.

+ 2) Please populate database.ini with your credentials.

+ 3) python3.8 master_test.py
+  ## At the end of the step 3 the script generates datasets, streams the data, receives the data and populates it into the database.
+  ## you would also see the test result, which gives the details of the data set send and received

 # Optimization:

-     -- The script  receive_from_kafka.py reads the bytes from the topic_name and split them in lines, inserts one by one into the database as is.
+        The script  receive_from_kafka.py reads the bytes from the topic_name and split them in lines, inserts one by one into the database as is.
 There should be ETL process or  database trigger that takes the data from kafka_data and do a post processing  and inserts the data into reporting database for reports that is required for the business use case.
         e.g.